 The library offers a home delivery service to members who are unable to access the library due to disability or illness, or to a carer who needs assistance.

 Bold Park Aquatic is an accessible and inclusive aquatic centre, designed for people of all abilities.

 Whether you're recovering from injury, are interested in active ageing, or are a person with a permanent disability our facilities and programs offer something for everyone.

 Visit Bold Park Aquatic

-The matting will be available from November through to March each year depending on weather conditions.
+Each year, the matting is available from November through to March, depending on weather conditions.

-Summer 2021/2022, the mats will be installed near the south and north groynes.
-Wheelchair users will be able try the new matting in their own wheelchair or alternatively hire the Sandcruiser beach wheelchair to access the entire beach.
+For summer 2022/2023, the mats will be installed near the south and north groynes.
+Wheelchair users will be able try the matting in their own wheelchair or alternatively hire the Sandcruiser beach wheelchair or All Terrain Rollator to access the entire beach.

 Sandcruiser Beach Wheelchair

 The Sandcruiser beach wheelchair is designed specifically for use on soft sand and up to the water’s edge.
 The wheelchair is not a floating wheelchair and care should be taken when used close to the water’s edge.
 The Sandcruiser is NOT a self-propelled wheelchair and the user will need to have two support persons for assistance.
 The beach wheelchair is available for loan free of charge via SpacetoCo, however booking in advance is essential to avoid disappointment.

 A beach rollator is now available for free hire at City Beach to provide more access for everyone across the community.
 Bookings for hire of this free resource provided by the Town are now available via SpacetoCo